 Pollinators are a diverse group of animals that pollinate crops and wild plants.
 Pollination is the transfer of pollen between the male and female parts of flowers and is a vital step in the fertilization and reproduction of plants.
 In Europe, pollinators are primarily insects like bees, hoverflies, butterflies, moths, beetles and other fly species.
 Some of these species are domesticated, like for example honey bees.
 Nearly 4 out of 5 wild flowers need animal pollination, while more than 4 out of 5 crops benefit from it.

 In the past decades, pollinators have declined in occurrence and diversity in the EU.
 Our understanding of the status and trends of pollinators, the threats they face and the consequences of their loss has significantly improved in recent times thanks to a growing body of research, in particular the European Red List of bees and butterflies, ALARM and STEP projects.
-Although we do not yet have the full picture, these have shown that the decline of pollinators is serious and primarily a consequence of human activities.
-The need for a strategic intervention across different sectors in tackling this complex challenge has been most recently highlighted by the IPBES report on pollinators, pollination and food production, the first global assessment of pollinators.

 It is considered that multiple drivers are responsible for the decline of pollinators.
 According to the IPBES report direct threats to pollinators include land-use change, intensive agricultural management and pesticide use, environmental pollution, invasive alien species, pathogens and climate change.